openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 Using the WHEN phrase, you can test any key that is named in the ASCENDING or DESCENDING KEY phrases.
 The test must be an equal-to condition, and the WHEN phrase must specify either a key or a condition-name associated with the key.

-For example, assume that we have a list of name sorted in an ascending order:
+For example, assume that we have a list of names sorted in an ascending order:

 ```
 77  PEOPLE-SEARCH-DATA                PIC X(20).